 "You have broken ribs.
 They will mend."
 Her tone was measured.

 "I cannot raise my arms or move my fingers."

 "Your hands and arms were burned."
-Her forehead was not visible yet he sensed her brow tighten.
+The blindfold hid her forehead yet he sensed her brow tighten.
 "After many months you will regain some strength and feeling, but things will not work the same.
 You may never wield a sword again."